-Thank you to everyone who joined us online for the 2020 virtual annual member meeting.
+Thank you to everyone who joined us online for the 2021 virtual annual member meeting.
 If you missed it, the meeting recording can be viewed on our YouTube channel.
-You can find that by searching Plumas-Sierra Rural Electric Cooperative on YouTube.
+You can find that by searching Plumas-Sierra Rural Electric Cooperative (PSREC) at YouTube.

 During the event, Aaron Whitfield, chief operating officer of Plumas-Sierra Telecommunications, highlighted plans for broadband expansion in the region.
-You can get more information on our broadband services by visiting the Plumas-Sierra Telecommunication website.
+You can get more information on our broadband services by visiting Plumas-Sierra Telecommunications.

 Jason Harston, PSREC’s manager of engineering and operations, gave an informative presentation on the recent wildfires and related outages.

-Sonja Anderson of the Western Area Power Administration and Randy Howard of the Northern Calfornia Power Agency provided updates on the electric industry during the meeting.
+Sandee Peebles of the Western Area Power Administration, Randy Howard of the Northern California Power Agency, and Jackie Coombs of the Utah Associated Municipal Power Systems provided updates on the electric industry during the meeting.
 They discussed key issues facing your cooperative and the electric utility industry as a whole.
 A key takeaway was the need for the cooperative to stay active politically to protect the interests of our member-owners.

 The investments we’ve made in our power transmission and fiber-optic system have paid off.
-We continue to work on the feasibility of building a bigger connection to the major transmission line to the east of our system.
+We continue to move forward with building a bigger connection to the major transmission line to the east of our system.

-Between the increased frequency of major fires and PG&E announcing the Public Safety Power Shutoff program will go on for a decade, a more robust connection to the east is becoming a necessity.
+Between the increased frequency of major fires and PG&E’s Public Safety Power Shutoff program, a more robust connection to the east is a necessity.